madara-tribe/base-body-Yolov4/README.md

 ```

 # Results
-After put trained weights to weights folder, you can train yolov4 and yolov4-tiny via Makefile.
+After put trained weights into weights folder, you can train yolov4 and yolov4-tiny via Makefile.
 Yolov4 train is ```make yolorun```.
 Yolov4-tiny train is ```make tinyrun```.
 ```
 num class is 1 (Coin)